nortikin/sverchok/docs/nodes/modifier_change/bend_along_path.rst

 This node has the following inputs:

 - **Vertices**.
 Vertices of object to be bent.
 - **Path**.
 Vertices of path along which the object should be bent.
+For most cases, you will not want to provide a lot of points into this input; 3 to 10 vertices can describe very wide range of useful curves.

 Parameters
 ----------